What It Is

 Evidence That It Works

-The memes in the study were created by undergrads, using guidance from the psychologist Kristin Neff and colleagues.
-Masulla found that subjects who saw the humanity memes were more likely to say that counter partisans had positive attributes such as being "sympathetic" or "warm", but they were not likewise less likely to attribute negative qualities, such as "brain-washed" or "selfish", to counter-partisans.
+The memes were created based on the theoretical work of psychologist Kristin Neff and colleagues.
+Masullo found that subjects who saw the humanity memes were 5.7 percentage points more likely to say that counter partisans had positive attributes such as being "sympathetic" or "warm", but they were not likewise less likely to attribute negative qualities to them, such as "brain-washed" or "selfish".

-Lastly, while the researchers presented the effect of seeing all eighth memes they produced, a future replication - which we hope there will be - might be designed to see if any effects are driven by a particular meme.
+Lastly, while the researchers presented the effect of seeing all eight memes they produced, a future replication - which we hope there will be - might be designed to see if any effects are driven by any particular meme.

 Why It Matters